evanhackett/pandemic-workshop-prototype/README.md

 * We started trying to test the infect logic at the unit level instead of the simulation level which lead us to chasing our tails a bit.
 * Invented a new guiding principal from this. ✅

-# Work sesison nine, ??
-4/??
+# Work sesison nine, Monday 5/04
-* Write an integration test for actor infection in simulation.js
+* Refactor to almost pure fp ✅
+* Add infect function ✅

 ## Next steps